suneetasharma/SOC-Hands-On-Challenge/6-Wazuh-Endpoint-Detection/Day26_6_Wazuh_Endpoint_Detection_Wazuh-Setup/README.md

     - Wazuh role in Security Monitoring: Wazuh has emerged as a powerful open-source security monitoring platform that provides organizations with comprehensive visibility into their security posture.
     - Wazuh delivers critical capabilities that address multiple dimensions of security monitoring that includes, unified visibility, real-time threat detection, file integrity monitoring, vulnerability assessment, compliance monitoring and centralised monitoring.

+## Observation
+Wazuh provides SOC teams with real-time visibility into endpoints by aggregating logs, detecting anomalies, and enforcing File Integrity Monitoring (FIM).
+It also supports threat intelligence integration and compliance reporting.
+By onboarding an agent, analysts can monitor login attempts, configuration changes, or suspicious command execution from a centralized dashboard.

+## Conclusion
+- ✅ Installed and configured Wazuh Server using Quick Start
+- ✅ Deployed Wazuh Agent on an Ubuntu system
+- ✅ Verified agent status via the Wazuh web UI
+- ✅ Understood how SOC analysts use Wazuh for endpoint visibility, alerting, and log correlation

 ---